xemantic/java-2-times-faster-than-c/README.md

 Common wisdom from microbenchmarks is usually showing JVM to be around 10%-20% percent slower than the equivalent optimized native code, with big outliers in favor of the native code.
+My simplest microbenchmark with `almost pseudo random` is showing something opposite, but I wouldn't jump to any conclusion from it.

 But how do these tests actually compare to real life code where most of the software is using data structures already standardized for each language?

-I don't know of any benchmarks which can objectively measure the effects which I am describing here in generic way.
+I don't know of any benchmarks which can objectively, in generic way, measure the effects which I am describing here.
 I don't believe that my experiment can be really scaled.
 But I believe that the power of certain algorithmic expressiveness improves the performance instead of degrading it, like in case of [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) paradigm.
 Of course by principle, at the end of the day, everything can be reduced to machine code,